WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 usages would have to be prohibited when designing APIs for languages other than Javascript.

+This again leads to a situation where the 'real' IDL that would be usable for webAssembly would be a limited form of a public IDL.
+This is not an ideal model for standardization nor for supporting the wider webAssembly ecosystem.

 ### Nominal Types

 Javascript does not have a static model of types.
 On the other hand, many